mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ### Ghostbusters Decision Network

 - you receive -1 at every time step
 - you receive 250 if you buster the ghost
 - you receive 0 and game over if you buster and miss

 ![](../imgs/cs188_DM_GhostbustersDecisionNetwork.png)

+- The top part (Bust) says I can bust.
+    - and the bust action has some large number of actions.
+    - for now, let's just imagine it's time to bust.
+Bust now is an action where there is a value of that action for each square on the board.